-Sildenafil takes around one hour to start fully working, meaning you’ll want to take it shortly before you plan to have sex.
+Sildenafil takes around 30 minutes to one hour to start fully working, meaning you’ll want to take it at least that amount of time before you plan to have sex.
 The effects of this medication wear off after about four hours.

 Tadalafil is another popular medication for improving your erections and helping you to stay hard during sex.